Gregory204/gg-lumaa-spring-2025-ai-ml/README.md

 git clone https://github.com/<yourusername>/gg-lumaa-spring-2025-ai-ml.git
 ```

-Should look like this afterwards for example:
+Should look like this afterwards in your terminal:

 ```bash
 (base) gregorygrullon@MacBookAir gg-lumaa-spring-2025-ai-ml %